Ealing Civic Society Plaques

 Our plaques are supplied by Wards of Bristol.

 ECS plaques currently under consideration are for:

 Charles Jones (1830–1913) Ealing’s architect and Borough engineer, responsible for the Town Hall and many other buildings in Ealing, over his 50 years’ service.
-This plaque is now on order.
+This plaque is due to be installed in 2018.